The SolutionSet class stores the result of solving a

 Run-level content

-The solution field is the main entry point for run-level information.
+The solution field is the main internal container for run-level

 designA

 data.framesummarizing the outcome of each run.
-This typically includes run identifiers, solver status, runtime, gap, and objective values.solutionsA list of individual
+This typically includes run identifiers, solver status, runtime, optimality gap, objective values, and method-specific information.solutionsA list of stored run-level solution objects used internally by multiscape.
+Users should normally rely on accessor functions rather than directly manipulating this list.

-In many workflows, the runs table is the most important compact
+In most workflows, the runs table is the most useful compact

 Objective values and run tables

-columns named value_<alias>, where <alias> is the alias of a
+value_<alias>, where <alias> is the alias of a registered

 value_cost,value_frag,value_benefit.